ossec/ossec-docs/docs/manual/output/database-output.rst

 Enable Database output in the configuration
 ------------------------------------------

-After installation is complete database support needs to be turned on and enabled.
+After installation is complete database support needs to be enabled.
 The following command will enable the database daemon on the next restart.

 .. code-block:: console